-Deploying Cisco AI Analytics is very straightforward, thanks to Cisco DNA infrastructure, and simply requires a working instance of Cisco DNA Center (which runs in an appliance form factor) as well as HTTPS connectivity to the Cisco AI Network Analytics cloud.
+Deploying Cisco AI Analytics is very straightforward, thanks to Cisco Networking infrastructure, and simply requires a working instance of Cisco DNA Center (which runs in an appliance form factor) as well as HTTPS connectivity to the Cisco AI Network Analytics cloud.
 All data is mapped, processed, and anonymized before being sent to the cloud; results and insights are returned by the Cisco AI Network Analytics cloud services and are displayed after de-anonymization, directly in the Cisco DNA Assurance UI on Cisco DNA Center.

 Communication and Authentication to the Cisco AI Network Analytics Cloud